willfranck/react-demo-travel-site/README.md

 Hosted at:  https://willfranck.github.io/react-demo-travel-site/

 This is my first React project focusing on best practices and performance.
-The components are easily reusable, maintainable, and refactorable.
+Components are easily reusable, maintainable, and refactorable.
 The file tree is structured in a clean and intuitive manner as well

 Results from Lighthouse testing: